dwelkie/Syn7942-LDC-RBTnSeq/ShinyApp_README.md

 # LDC RB-TnSeq Screen Shiny App

-David Welkie have also created a Shiny web application in R to explor the data in a interactive way.
+We have also created a Shiny web application in R to explor the data in a interactive way.
 The code is stored on a Git repository.

 Ways to download and run it are below: